ProteinsWebTeam/HMMER-web-docs/docs/result.rst

   identical and similar residues (denoted by the + in the match state line) is used in the calculation.

-The are then two E-values for the domain:
+There are also two E-values for the domain:

 Conditional E-value
   This is the E-value that the inclusion and